The-Duchess/ruby-irc-framework/README.md

 # **Ruby IRC Framework**
-**Version 0.4.0**
+**Version 0.5.0**

 **Important Notes**

->- If you were using version 0.3.4 or earlier you will need to update your plugins to the new template as version 0.3.4 plugins will no longer work with version 0.4.0.
+>- The Plugins system changed after 0.3.4 but is no longer receiving updates that will affect compatibility.

+>- The Command_manager is currently in development

 **About**